Nordic Style Coffee Guide

 We built this guide because we couldn't find what we were looking for: an easy way to discover roasters who roast the way we like it - Nordic Style.

-We’re constantly hunting for trustworthy roasters and roasters offering exciting new coffee.
-After years of searching, trying, comparing, we decided to make the work useful for others too.
+We're constantly hunting for trustworthy roasters and roasters offering exciting new coffee.
+After years of searching, testing, comparing, we decided to structure the work and to make the work useful for others too.

 The guide is not a complete directory of every roastery in a country or city.
 Instead, it is strictly limited to roasters that appeal to coffee nerds who share our taste in coffee.